acastelan21/bhawks-website-react/README.md

 This a single-page application that shows you sports highlights for the Chicago Bears of NFL and the Chicago Blackhawks of NHL.

 # Purpose of Project
 I created this project in order to continue practicing building React apps.
-I wanted to see how to use the Context API and therefore implemented it into this app.

 ## Deployed Website
 You can see the deployed website [Here](https://chicago-sports-gifs.herokuapp.com/)